ElvenTools/elven-tools-website/src/docs/landing-page.md

 ### Why the API endpoint is proxied?

 1. Allows hiding the API endpoint under the same domain `www.your-domain.com/api`.
-2. No one will be able to use this endpoint outside the Dapp itself.
+2. No one will be able to use this endpoint from outside the Dapp.
-3. When used with not public API, You can hide the API keys which need to be attached to the endpoint.
+3. When used with no public API, You can hide the API keys which need to be attached to the endpoint.
 4. Usage of the public Elrond API is always a bad idea in such a dapp, so it seems to be a perfect solution for third-party providers.
 5. It will still work well with the public Elrond API.